 Are you looking for the perfect Fall mocktails?
-You’ve found my favourite recipe!
+You’ve found my best recipe!

-These flavours are perfect for Autumn, but I’d be happy to drink it anytime.
+These flavors are perfect for Autumn, but I’d be happy to drink it anytime.
 My easy homemade apple cider is another perfect seasonal drink.

 This mocktail is:

 Easy: with easy to access ingredients and a simple method to make, this alcohol free cocktail can be made by almost anyone.

 Fast: if you are looking for a mocktail that can be made quickly, this recipe is a great choice.